syncfusion-content/xamarin-docs/Xamarin/SfChart/export.md

 ## Get the stream of Chart

+['SfChart'](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html) contains the following methods to get the chart stream.

+## GetStream

 The [`GetStream`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~GetStream.html) method of SfChart is used to get the chart as stream.
-The output stream can be passed as an input of any other components which accept the stream such as pdf, excel, word etc.
+The output stream can be passed as an input of any other components which accept the stream such as pdf, excel, word etc. This method is only applicable for Android and iOS platforms only.

 {% tabs %}